kemitix/kemitix-checkstyle-ruleset/README.md

 #### [ParameterNumber](http://checkstyle.sourceforge.net/config_sizes.html#ParameterNumber)

 Restricts the number of parameters in a method or constructor to 7.

-> TODO: ignoreOverriddenMethods = true
+Overridden methods are not checked as there may be no access to change the super method.

 #### [ParenPad](http://checkstyle.sourceforge.net/config_whitespace.html#ParenPad)